 Contrasted with static per-port buffer allocation schemes found in other switch architectures, the smart buffer approach significantly improves buffer utilization and enables better performance for data center applications.
 However, the shared dynamic pool has consequences on traffic class isolation in congested situations.
 TCP and RoCE flows may impact one another when they traverse common links, even if they are using separate traffic classes on those links.
 TCP and RoCE use different congestion control mechanisms, different re-transmission strategies and different traffic class configuration (lossless verse lossy).
-The algorithms and configurations can lead to the unfair sharing of the common resource.
+The algorithms and configurations can lead to unfair sharing of the common resource.
 Figure 23 shows the problem when the switch is under heavy load.
-Network operators allocate the network bandwidth to different traffic classes based on the service requirements of the network.
-But over time and during periods of congestion the bandwidth allocations cannot be met.
-The different congestion control methods create different traffic behavior that impacts the smart buffering mechanism's ability to fairly allocated the dynamic shared buffer pool.
-In this case, TCP preempts RoCE bandwidth, even when it is allocated to separate traffic classes.
+Network operators allocate the network bandwidth to different traffic classes based on the service requirements of the network, but over time and during periods of congestion the bandwidth

+- 1 allocations cannot be met.
+The different congestion control methods create different traffic - 2 behavior that impacts the smart buffering mechanism's ability to fairly allocated the dynamic shared - 3 buffer pool.
+In this case, TCP preempts RoCE bandwidth, even when it is assigned to separate traffic - 4 classes.
 The RoCE flow completion delay has been seen to increase by 100 times.
-ODCC conducted several tests to verify the problem of traffic coexistence.
-The results from testing are available at [26].
+ODCC conducted - 5 several tests to verify the problem of traffic coexistence [24].